BlockScience/SCF-GML-Contributions/README.md

 Each status label has certain conditions needed to be fulfilled to progress to the next.
 These conditions are listed in: GM-01.
 Maintainers are further split into three roles, corresponding to the labels `In-Desire`, `In-R&D`, `In-Development`.
 These maintainers can accept PRs relevant for their status, move items out of their status (into the next, or back to the prior if needed) and open/close discussions relevant to their status.
 Since not all contributions will be provided through PRs, maintainers also create PRs from accepted community suggestions (such as in the discussions).

+The Flow of items through the backlogs can be seen in this [diagram](https://github.com/BlockScience/SCF-GML-Contributions/blob/main/Diagrams/Stellar%20GML%20-%20Flow.png).

 ##### Description of how to submit a new GM.
 A new GM can be submitted either through a pull request to this repository (conforming to the template and naming convention) or through the google form (in which case a maintainer must capture and format the request, if applicable).
 Once submitted through a PR, maintainers will review the GM and merge or request changes.
 A conversation is expected to live within the pull request.
 Throughout the lifecycle of status labels, each GM will have a corresponding discussion where contributions can be made.